TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Image/Index.rst

          ->imageLinkWrap

    Description
-         **NOTE:** ONLY active if linkWrap is NOT set and file is NOT GIFBUILDER (as it works with the original imagefile)
+         **Note:** ONLY active if linkWrap is NOT set and file is NOT GIFBUILDER (as it works with the original imagefile).

    Default